dmmikl86/flash.chat/ChatMerge/readMe.txt

-положите файл "database.properties" из папки /res
+copy "database.properties" from folder /res

-в
+to

 "D:/database.properties"